 Request Separate Checks

-This is the most fair, efficient and accurate method.
+This is the fairest, most efficient and most accurate method.
 Diners pay only for what they order.
-No one feels cheated, taken advantage of or under obligation to bear others' burdens.
+No one feels cheated, taken advantage of or under obligation to bear others’ burdens.

 So why is this method not used exclusively?

 - Some restaurants, mainly upscale establishments, do not allow tables to have separate checks.